Biozidtonoy/landing-page/README.md

 # landing-page
-basic landing page project . first attempt to the web developing world .
+first attempt to the web developing world making a basic landing page project by html and css only.